 Travel vaccinations are one of the most popular topics of conversation in my Travel Clinic, and are often the source of a lot of confusion, misinformation and sometimes even fear.
 Well, there’s nothing to be worried about, as this article will explain to you everything you need to know about travel vaccinations.
 What you need, what you don’t need, where to get them and many more of the most commonly asked questions besides.

 First of all we do need to address the question of whether or not you need vaccinations in the first place.
-Well that would depend entirely on what vaccinations you have had in the past, whether they need booster shots, where you are going, what vaccinations are recommended for that particular destination and what you will be doing.
+Well that would depend entirely on what vaccinations you have had in the past, whether they need booster shots, where you are going, what vaccinations are recommended for that particular destination, what you will be doing and your own specific cirrcumstances.

-It is important to take the basic stance that travel vaccinations are important.
+It is important to take the basic stance that in general terms travel vaccinations are important, but it is always your choice whether to take them or not.
 You can take qualified advice and assess different risks to see if they are completely necessary for specific circumstances because there are situations where certain vaccinations may not be needed, but never dismiss the idea of getting them completely.

 The fact is that there is no absolute answer here.
 As a travel health professional I can only ever recommend you get certain vaccinations based on the most up to date clinical advice and your individual, personal travel circumstances.
 The final decision on whether you actually take that advice or not rests entirely on your shoulders, as does the potential risk and the consequences if you don’t.